Commercial Buildings Factsheet

 • In 2005, commercial buildings used an estimated 10.2B gal/d of water, an increase of 23% from 1990 levels.6

-• Domestic and restroom water is the largest use in commercial buildings, except in restaurants where 52% of water is used for dishwashing or kitchen use.15
+• Domestic and restroom use is the largest water use in most commercial buildings, except in restaurants where 52% of water is used for dishwashing and kitchen activities.15

 Life Cycle Impacts